Mimetis/Dotmim.Sync/docs/Provision.rst

     v1clientScope.ShadowScope(v0clientScope);
     v1clientScope = await agent1.LocalOrchestrator.SaveClientScopeInfoAsync(v1clientScope);

-Now our client 1 is upgrade, has the new scope and can eventually launch a new sync on this new scope:
+Now our client 1 is upgraded, has the new scope and can eventually launch a new sync on this new scope:

 .. code-block:: csharp